Report Delayed Again And Trainers Unhappy

 Or the action of the Tasmanian government to sell off its tote to the smaller and less competitive Tatts organisation, thereby ensuring that much local business would switch (or continue) to the larger system based in Melbourne.

-No organised revolution is present in Queensland today but there is a constant barrage of criticism from participants and commentators about the way Racing Queensland operates and how it is structured – “jobs for the boys” is a typical complaint and two members of the initial RQ board have now resigned, apparently in disgust.
+No organised revolution is present in Queensland today but there is a constant barrage of criticism from participants and commentators about the way operates and how it is structured – “jobs for the boys” is a typical complaint and two members of the initial RQ board have now resigned, apparently in disgust.
 Greyhound racing in the state is in relentless decline, and has been for the last 20 years, but remedial action is absent.

 The fact that some of these incompetent business decisions have now been reversed serves only to underscore the inability of the industry, including those in government, to act appropriately and in the best interests of the various codes and their participants.